TNTurnerLab/Hare/README.md

 ## Running

-While the use of Docker is highly recommended, the workflow is able to run outside of a docker envionment, please see the software dependancies below.
+While the use of Docker is highly recommended, the workflow is able to run outside of a Docker environment, please see the software dependencies below.
 If you would like to run Parabricks 4.0.0, having a system able to run Docker **is** a requirement.

 The workflow Docker image can be pulled from here:
 ```